CLSherrod/clsherrod.github.io/_posts/2008-11-24-results-of-what-is-the-single-most-frustrating-problem-or-fear-in-your-business.md

 date: 2008-11-24 22:35:27
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - marketing
-permalink: "/results-of-what-is-the-single-most-frustrating-problem-or-fear-in-your-business/"
+permalink: /results-of-what-is-the-single-most-frustrating-problem-or-fear-in-your-business/
 ---
 Here are the results of my survey "What is the single most frustrating problem or fear in your business?